 - 100 g (about ½ cup) fresh parsley chopped

 - 100 g (about ½ cup) fresh dill chopped

 - 400 g (14oz / two blocks) feta cheese crumbled

 - 1 pack frozen filo pastry thawed if frozen

 - 113 g (½ cup) butter melted

 - 60 ml (¼ cup) olive oil

 - Preheat the oven to 180C (350F) and place a tray on the middle shelf.

-- Sauté the green onions and leeks in a pan with a splash of olive oil until soft.
-Add the spinach and herbs and cook for a bit longer.
-Transfer to a large bowl and set aside to cool slightly.
+- Sauté the green onions and leeks in a pan with a splash of olive oil.
+Add the salt and cook until softened.

 - Bake for 45 minutes, covering with foil after 15-20 minutes to avoid the pie colouring too quickly.
 Cool before slicing (otherwise you won’t be able to slice neatly).